chaonan99/chaonan99.github.io/_posts/2016-08-11-easy-explanation-to-temporal-attention.md

 keywords: "temporal, attention, mechanism, implement, torch, tutorial"
 ---

 > This blog intends to explain the intuition of temporal attention mechanism and how to implement it.
-I would really thank *Ryan Szeto* and *Daiqi Gao* for their careful review of this post.

 Attention mechanism is a popular topic in deep learning these years.
 It is loosely based on human visual attention mechanism, as we tend to focus on a certain region with “high resolution” while perceiving the surrounding image in “low resolution”, and then adjust the focal point over time.
 (Quote from [here](http://www.wildml.com/2016/01/attention-and-memory-in-deep-learning-and-nlp/).
 It's a great post on the similar topic of this post, which is much like a paper review.)
 Attention is successfully used in [machine translation](https://arxiv.org/pdf/1409.0473v7.pdf), [image captioning](http://arxiv.org/pdf/1502.03044v3.pdf), and [video captioning](http://arxiv.org/pdf/1502.08029v5.pdf) tasks (these are the very first work using attention in their tasks).
 As I'm working on image/video captioning these days, I'll explain how to apply attention to this specific topic.
 To begin with, let's go through the approach of image caption generation.